 “Literature and Food,” a new English 101, is underway.
 We’ve read M.F.K.
 Fisher’s “Young Hunger,” on being nineteen, ravenous, and the helpless guest of well-meaning elders who, having forgotten youthful appetite, nibble a bit of toast now and then.
 Margaret Atwood’s The Edible Woman, to me anyway, grows funnier every time – and tragically relevant, half a century after its writing.
 Up this week: poems from Kevin Young’s anthology The Hungry Ear, specifically Catherine Bowman’s haunting “1-800-HOT-RIBS,” Gerald Stern’s exuberant “Planting Strawberries,” Seamus Heaney’s top-of-your-head-removing “Blackberry-Picking,” Tracy K. Smith’s understated “Appetite,” and Robert Hass’s “Poem with a Cucumber in It,” which is not what it sounds like.
 Later this month: John Thorne’s essay “Loving to Cook,” which beautifully states the dilemma of being a passionate cook.

-My fourth collection of poems, Living Quarters, is forthcoming from Manic D Press.
+My fourth collection of poems, Living Quarters, was published by Manic D Press in April 2015.
 Five years in the making, this collection relies on domestic space as an organizing principle.
 Its final poem, “To a Student Dying Young,” dedicated to the memory of a member of Dickinson’s Class of 2011, was in the fact the first to be written.
 The poems that followed – often about cooking, eating, gardening, and the procuring of food – attempt to make everyday peace with the chaotic ways life can unfold.
 Seasonality and sustainability – hot topics in both the food world and in higher education – are supposed to provide solace, but their comforts are not as simple as they may appear.

 Sample poems from the book can be found on this site under Poems.